Jim Dixon

 My first position in the industry was running a small art department for a non-profit organization.
 It wasn’t a high paying job financially, but it was very rewarding emotionally.
 Even though my career significantly evolved, I managed to sustain a working relationship with that organization for over 20 years.
 With a renewed focus on providing creative services predominantly for non-profits, in many ways my career has come 360º.

 Today, I produce editorial illustration, visual content, branded magazines, event graphics & promotional/presentation materials.
-I work diligently to apply my talents, skills and experience to help my clients consistently and successfully present themselves in the marketplace.
+I work diligently to apply my talents, skills and experience to help my clients consistently and successfully promote their cause.

 Jim is terrific to work with.
 His event marketing campaigns are exactly what we were looking for — unique, creative and reflective of the arts programs they represent.
 He has helped our small nonprofit arts organization with creating an artistic and professional look for our marketing materials.
 He has been especially helpful in looking at the branding of the organization as a whole vs our individual programs.
 Determining ways to be more consistent and developing strategies that enable our volunteers to do updates while staying consistent with our new look.